LukaMarinkic/LukaMarinkic/README.md

 - 👋 Hi, I’m @LukaMarinkic or Luka
-- 👀 I’m interested in Data Science, Artifical Inteligence and Entrepreneurship
+- 👀 I’m interested in Data Science, Artifical Inteligence and Science
-- 🌱 I’m currently learning Machine Learning in Python with Pytorch
 - 💞️ I’m looking to collaborate on Open Source Projects that contribute to society
 - 📫 How to reach me via.
 E-mail: luka.marinkic.personal@gmail.com